dromotherm/blog/README.md

 It is essential that both files have the same ref in the metadatas section

-date and categories fields are optional
+date, draft and categories fields are optional

+if draft is set to true, the post will be considered as a work in progress and will not be published online.
+Once you remove the draft field or set it to false, the post is pushed to the site by the jekyll engine

 ### structure